-“In Vancouver we’ve worked hard to build clean, green neighbourhoods with the world’s most spectacular urban forest.”
+“In Vancouver we’ve worked hard to build clean, green neighborhoods with the world’s most spectacular urban forest.”

-The city aims to limit the number of healthy mature trees being removed due to new developments, to create an urban forest inventory system and to develop strategies for ongoing public engagement and connections to stewardship programs.
+The city aims to limit the number of healthy mature trees being removed due to new developments, create an urban forest inventory system, and develop strategies for ongoing public engagement and connections to stewardship programs.

 In the 1960s, Vancouver’s downtown was at risk of being razed for an eight-lane freeway from the Trans-Canada Highway through the East End.
-However, a historic protest movement of neighbourhood residents turned the tide and finally the plan was shelved.
+However, a historic protest movement of neighborhood residents turned the tide, and finally, the plan was shelved.
 Today, Vancouver has the smallest per capita carbon footprint of any city in North America.
 Moreover, in 2011, the city government drew up the Greenest City Action Plan to realize its aim of becoming a carbon-neutral metropolis, with an ecological footprint reduced by one-third by 2020.
 To further this aim, the strategy highlights the importance of maintaining the urban forest under the banner of “protect, plant and manage” the canopy.
-So far, Vancouver holds the second place in the Treepedia ranking, a MIT project in collaboration with the World Economic Forum, in which the researchers calculated the Green View Index (GVI) using Google Street View panoramas.
-Vancouver’s percentage of canopy coverage is 25.9%, and growing.
+So far, Vancouver holds second place in the Treepedia ranking, an MIT project in collaboration with the World Economic Forum, in which the researchers calculated the Green View Index (GVI) using Google Street View panoramas.
+Vancouver’s percentage of canopy coverage is 25.9% and growing.

 Share the story